adityasaitwal/API-Dashboard/README.md

-API Dashboard made using CRUD operations in Angular.
+API Dashboard made using CRUD Operations in Angular.